barisMarathon/uber-clone/README.md

 Add your new API KEY to the script inside **public/index.html**

+Also add your API KEY to the .env file

 ![Screenshot 2022-11-23 at 17 40 53](https://user-images.githubusercontent.com/108229029/203526600-42f9f3be-6e9d-4fcc-aff0-5d6c6c7e8d87.png)

 Now run this command to start the project